 Hassan Sharif (b.1951, Bandar Lengeh, Iran – d.2016, Dubai, United Arab Emirates) lived and worked in Dubai.
 Recognized as a pioneer of conceptual art and experimental practice in the Middle East, Sharif's artworks surpass the limits of discipline or singular approach, encompassing performance, installation, drawing, painting, and assemblage.
-Since the late 1970s, he maintained a practice as a cultural producer and facilitator, moving between roles as artist, educator, critic, activist, and mentor to contemporary artists in the U.A.E.
+Beginning in the late 1970s, he worked as a cultural producer and facilitator, moving between roles as artist, educator, critic, activist, and mentor to contemporary artists in the U.A.E.

 After familiarizing himself with the ideas of Dada and Fluxus art during his studies in the early 1980s at Byam Shaw School of Art in London (now Central Saint Martins College of Arts and Design), Sharif created performance-based works that engaged with repetition, landscape, and the body, themes that he continued to explore throughout his practice.
 Sharif first incorporated weaving into his art-making process as a part of his “Objects” series (1982–2016) as a means of critically exploring the increasing modernization and industrialization occurring in the U.A.E.

 An acute awareness of his environment led Sharif to embrace constant experimentation and a variety of materials.
 In his body of work, he focused on experiments and semi-systems, he utilized the grid to draft constructivist structures.
-Sharif aimed to create art that was linked to society and speaks to universal aspects of daily life.
-He manifested this interest through his use of ordinary materials.
-He incorporated cotton, textile, metal, cord, plastic, and everyday objects to create a variety of works that reflect contemporary concerns such as consumerism, manufacturing, and commercialization of handicrafts.
+Sharif aimed to create art that was linked to society and spoke to universal aspects of daily life.
+He manifested this interest through his use of ordinary materials, and incorporated cotton, textile, metal, cord, plastic, and everyday objects to create a variety of works that reflected contemporary concerns such as consumerism, manufacturing, and commercialization of handicrafts.

 Hassan Sharif was the subject of a 2017 retrospective, Hassan Sharif: I Am The Single Work Artist, curated by Hoor Al Qasimi at the Sharjah Art Foundation, which travels to KW Institute for Contemporary Art, Berlin, Germany, and Malmö Konsthall, Malmö, Sweden, in 2020.